Robert Iler

-Robert Michael Iler (/'aɪlər/; born March 2, 1985) is an American former actor.
+Robert Michael Iler (/'aɪlər/; born March 2, 1985) is an American actor.
 He is best known for his portrayal of A.J.
 Soprano on The Sopranos.
-His film roles include Tadpole (2002), and Daredevil (2003).
+His film roles include Tadpole (2002) and Daredevil (2003).

 Career

-Iler appeared in the video for Marilyn Manson's single "Dope Hat" (1995) at the age of 10.

-By mid-1997, he was appearing in commercials for Pizza Hut, and attending three or four auditions a week.
+He made his debut in 1995 as one of the children featured in the music video for Dope Hat by Marilyn Manson.
+By mid-1997, Iler was appearing in commercials for Pizza Hut, and attending three or four auditions a week.
 He had also appeared on Saturday Night Live and in some film parts, but nothing that brought him great recognition.
 It was then that he won the role of A.J.
-Soprano, the son of series lead Tony Soprano, on the HBO drama The Sopranos, which aired from 1999–2007.
+Soprano, the son of series lead Tony Soprano, on the HBO drama The Sopranos, which aired from 1999 until 2007.
 By May 2001, he had begun home schooling for his education.